Surendrajakkula/M2_digitalthermometer/5_Report/README.md

 ADVANTAGES

-The advantages of digital thermometers are that they are inexpensive, easy to read, require very little maintenance and give an accurate reading.
+1.The advantages of digital thermometers are that they are inexpensive, easy to read, require very little maintenance and give an accurate reading.

 Threats

-Digital thermometers have the disadvantage of having dead batteries.
+1.Digital thermometers have the disadvantage of having dead batteries.

-Submerging a conventional thermometer in warm, soapy water is simple, but doing it with a digital thermometer is more complicated.
+2.Submerging a conventional thermometer in warm, soapy water is simple, but doing it with a digital thermometer is more complicated.

 BLOCK DIAGRAM OD DIGITAL THERMOMETER